aditya99pillai-design/100hires-portfolio-project/README.md

 in Meta Ads, Google Ads, Amazon PPC, and SEO for D2C eCommerce brands.
 Managed Rs.25L+ in ad budgets achieving 7x ROAS.
 Always learning, always adapting.
+- **Git not recognised in terminal** — After installing Git for Windows, the terminal in Cursor (PowerShell) did not recognise the git command.
+Got a "not recognised" error.
+Switched to cmd terminal — still didn't work.
+  Restarted the laptop to refresh the system PATH so Windows could recognise Git properly.
+After restart, switched to cmd terminal and all git commands worked successfully.